Elleke Boehmer: Other professional activities

 Boehmer is Professorial Governing Body Fellow at Wolfson College, Oxford.
-She teaches postcolonial literature and theory at the Faculty of English Language and Literature, Oxford; supervises doctoral students there; convenes, with Dr Ankhi Mukherjee, the Oxford Postcolonial Seminar; is on the editorial boards of Interventions: International Journal of Postcolonial Studies, the Journal of Postcolonial Writing, and other journals; and is General Editor of Oxford University Press's series "Oxford Studies in Postcolonial Literatures".
+She teaches postcolonial literature and theory at the Faculty of English Language and Literature, Oxford; supervises Masters and doctoral students there; convenes, with Professors Ankhi Mukherjee and Pablo Mukherjee, the Oxford Postcolonial and World Literature Seminar; is on the editorial boards of Interventions: International Journal of Postcolonial Studies, the Journal of Postcolonial Writing, and other journals; and is General Editor of Oxford University Press's series "Oxford Studies in Postcolonial Literatures".

-Boehmer took over the role of Director of the Oxford Centre for Life-Writing from Professor Dame Hermione Lee in 2017.
+Boehmer took over the role of Director of the Oxford Centre for Life-Writing from Professor Dame Hermione Lee in 2017 and is now the Executive Director.
 Founded in 2011 at Wolfson College, the Centre is an international hub for work on life-writing, and offers a variety of Visiting Scholarships, Doctoral Studentships, and Research Fellowships.
-There, Boehmer organises lectures, seminars, conferences, and exhibitions related to the practice of and research into the genre.
+There, Boehmer convenes and co-organises talks and workshops related to the practice of and research into the genre, especially with reference to the Global South.

-Boehmer is Principal Investigator of the John Fell-funded "Postcolonial Writers Make Worlds" project, which explores the question of how we read Black British and British Asian writing.
-She is also Co-Convener of Oxford's TORCH-funded "Race and Resistance in the Long Nineteenth Century" network.
+Boehmer was Principal Investigator of the John Fell-funded "Postcolonial Writers Make Worlds" project, which explored the question of how we read Black British and British Asian writing.
+The related website, Writers Make Worlds, features the work of leading British writers.
+She is also co-convener of Oxford's TORCH-funded "Race and Resistance in the Long Nineteenth Century" network.
 In 2014–16, she was a recipient of the Leverhulme International Network Grant for the network Planned Violence: Post/colonial Urban Infrastructures and Literature.
 The essay collection Planned Violence came out with Palgrave Macmillan in 2018, co-edited with Dominic Davies.